xanxer6rB/forge-custom-scripts/README.md

 # forge-custom-scripts
 Custom forge scripts to run different types of card formats and custom sets

-A guide to get started playing the HordeFormat:
+A guide to get started playing the HordeFormat (The Horde's life total can not change, avoid using cards that would make the Horde pay life as a cost):
 - Add "Horde:Horde" to the TypeLists.txt file in /res/lists (you will need to add this each time you update since the update will overwrite it)
 - HORDE folder goes in /custom/cards
 - Horde.txt from editions goes in /custom/editions